-- A child at the center of a child welfare case is also the one person that doesn't get their own lawyer. - In only 13 states children in foster care are not guaranteed legal representation in child welfare court proceedings. - Children cannot navigate complex child welfare court proceedings on their own.
+- A [State] child at the center of a child welfare case is also the one person that doesn't get their own lawyer. - [State] is one of only 13 states where all children in foster care are not guaranteed legal representation in child welfare court proceedings. - Children cannot navigate complex child welfare court proceedings on their own.
 They are at risk of experiencing harm in foster care without an advocate to hold the state accountable for their safety and wellbeing, and ensure their input is considered as the court makes critical decisions about their lives.